SSoelvsten/adiar/docs/bdd.md

   - `bdd bdd_forall(bdd, label_file)`

-     Forall quantification (and) all variables in `label_file` in the very order these variables are provided.
+     Forall quantification (and) of all variables in the `label_file` in the very order these variables are provided.

 ## Counting Operations